 If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

-If your current practice involves copying and pasting code from your lesson material, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.
-In the end, not using copy-paste as instructor and learner will work better, as it avoids going too fast without explaining the thought process behind the code.
+Do not ask your learners to copy and past code or commands from your lesson material, this has a danger of going too fast, without you explaining the thought process behind the code.
+If your current practice involves copying and pasting, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.

 Tip 2.
 Mirror your learner’s environment.

 If learners have to work in a different environment than you, this adds a mental effort that does not contribute to learning.
 Cognitive psychological theory calls this ‘extraneous cognitive load’ [12].
 Try to create an environment that is as similar as possible to what your learners have.
-For example, you may have personalised your environment with a very simple or rather fancy Unix prompt, colour schemes for your development environment, keyboard shortcuts, etc. Your learners usually won’t have all of this.
+For example, you may have personalised your environment with a very simple or rather fancy Unix prompt, colour schemes for your development environment, keyboard shortcuts, etc. Your learners usually won’t have made such modifications.

 Similarly, avoid using keyboard shortcuts as these will hide the action(s) you are performing and learners may not know about them.
 If you must use them, use a keystroke visualizer tool or your computer’s accessibility tools to echo keystrokes to the screen.

 Some instructors create a separate ‘bare-bone’ user (login) account on their laptop or a separate ‘teaching-only’ account on the service being taught (e.g., Github).
 It could be a benefit if both instructor and learners use the exact same software (terminal or code development environment), however this may incur some effort to get the software installed on the computers that learners use.
-Using a cloud-based solution may be an alternative to ensure all involved have the exact same setup.
+Using a cloud-based solution is an alternative to ensure all involved have the exact same setup during the teaching.

 Tip 3.
 Be seen and heard.

 As learners are coding along, it is important they clearly see and hear what you are doing.
-If you are physically able to stand up for a couple of hours, do it while you are teaching.
+If you are physically able to stand up for the duration of your class, do it while you are teaching.
 When you sit down, you may appear hidden for those sitting in the back rows.
-Standing makes the experience more interactive and less monotonous, and draws the learners’ attention away from their screens to you, which helps getting the point you are making across.
+Standing makes the experience more interactive, less monotonous, and draws the learners’ attention away from their screens to you, which helps getting the point you are making across.
 Standing also encourages you to look at your audience rather than your screen: if you are sitting, you are likely to do what you normally do when you are sitting, which is look at your own computer.
 It helps to have a high table/standing desk or lectern so you can have your laptop at a comfortable height for typing.

-Regardless of whether you are standing or sitting, make sure to move around as much as reasonable.
-For example, you could walk to the screen to point something out or draw something on the whiteboard (see below).
+Regardless of whether you are standing or sitting, consider breaking up the teaching with some movement.
+For example, you could walk to the screen to point something out or draw something on the whiteboard (see Tip 6 below).

 Even though you may have a good voice and know how to use it well, it may be an advantage to use a microphone, especially if the room is equipped with one.
-You will tire your voice less, and you increase the chance of people with hearing difficulties being able to follow the teaching.
+You will tire your voice less and you increase the chance of people with hearing difficulties being able to follow the teaching.

 Tip 4.
 Use the screen(s) wisely.